-The participating companies have reported that no change in releases to the environment of lead are likely to occur during either equipment production or use phases of the concerned products over the next seven years as a consequence of the revocation of the RoHS exemption.
-During equipment production, the optical glass stays intact and glass waste is controlled.
-At glass manufacturers, waste and exposure to lead is considered controlled through good OSH management practices.
+The participating companies have reported that no change in releases of cadmium and lead to the environment are likely to occur during equipment production or use phases of the concerned products over the next seven years as a consequence of the revocation of the RoHS exemption.
+During test and measurement equipment production, the glass stays intact and glass waste is controlled.
+At glass manufacturers, waste and exposure to lead and cadmium is considered controlled through good OSH management practices.